1tablespoonbutter,dairy-free used Smart Balance butter

 Peel, core and dice apples into small pieces.
 I like to use my apple slicer. (photo 1) In a small pan add butter, apples, brown sugar, cinnamon, and vanilla.
 Cook over medium heat until butter and sugar is melted.
 Stir the diced apples to fully coat the apples in the butter sauce.
 Allow the butter sauce to come to a slight boil for a few minutes.
 When the apples will become soft, remove from heat. (photo 2)

-In a large bowl cream the butter and brown sugar.
+In a large bowl cream the butter, brown sugar, and granulated sugar.

 Add eggs and pure vanilla extract and beat with your mixer until ingredients are fully combined.

 Add the cinnamon, baking powder, xanthan gum (leave out if your flour blend already has it) and gluten-free flour and mix until ingredients are fully combined.
 The blondie batter will be sticky.